A constitutive framework for distortional-mode-dependent failure in soft materials: Tension-compression asymmetry and beyond: Introduction

 To evaluate the predictive capability of the proposed framework, we selected agarose hydrogels as a model material due to their widespread use as tissue phantoms in soft-tissue injury studies \cite{bremer2024ballistic, tutwiler2020rupture, sun2025damage} and their elastomeric behavior under short-time loading \cite{lu2020pseudo, Upadhyay2020}.
 Experimental characterization involved calibrating the model to combined tension--compression responses of agarose gels at 1, 2, and 3\% w/v concentrations using full-field Digital Image Correlation (DIC) for enhanced accuracy.
 The calibrated model was then validated under pure shear loading to assess its predictive capability beyond the training modes.
-To further examine the framework’s thermodynamic consistency and generalizability, we analyzed its energy landscape across the full Lode-invariant space, providing a comprehensive evaluation of stability across diverse deformation modes.
+To further examine the framework’s thermodynamic consistency and generalizability, we analyzed its energy landscape across the full Lode-invariant space, providing a comprehensive characterization of the mode-dependent response.
 Additionally, the model was applied to an intermediate (2.5\%) agarose concentration not used in calibration to explore generalizability across polymer network densities and potential connections to the micromechanical origins of softening and failure \cite{jones1990rigid, ramzi1998structure, guenet2006agarose}.

 The remainder of the article is organized as follows: Section~\ref{sec:preliminaries} discusses the concept of energy limiters to model softening-hyperelasticity-based material failure and the continuum framework of Lode-invariants-based hyperelasticity; Section~\ref{sec:classical-energy-limiters} reviews the microstructural origins of asymmetry in deformation-induced softening; Section~\ref{sec:prop_formulation} introduces a novel Lode-invariants-based constitutive damage model and bi-failure criterion; Section~\ref{sec:methodology} details specimen preparation, testing, and calibration procedures; Section~\ref{sec:results_discussion} validates and benchmarks the model across deformation modes and gel concentrations; and Section~\ref{sec:summary_conclusion} concludes with key findings and future directions.